pytchtracking/pytch/README.md

 ```
 hit return and sing!

-## Contribution
+## Contributing

 Every contribution is welcome.
+Please feel free to open and issue or a pull request.
 To ensure consistent style we use [black](https://github.com/psf/black).
 You can add automated style checks at commit time using [pre-commit](https://pre-commit.com/)

 ```bash